Characterization of Biologic Drugs: An Overview

 Size Exclusion Chromatography (SEC), Ion Exchange Chromatography (IEX), and other HPLC Analysis of Biologics

-Size Exclusion Chromatography (SEC) and Ion Exchange Chromatography (IEX) are specialized HPLC techniques that are workhorse methods in the analysis of biologic compounds used for release and stability testing.
-Emery Pharma has expertise and equipment to provide analyses and interpretations of all aspects of these methods.
+Size Exclusion Chromatography (SEC) and Ion Exchange Chromatography (IEX) are specialized HPLC (High-Performance Liquid Chromatography) techniques that serve as essential analytical tools in the analysis of biologic compounds.
+These methods are particularly valuable for release testing and stability testing of biologics.
+Emery Pharma has the expertise and advanced instrumentation to perform comprehensive HPLC analysis of biologics, offering detailed interpretations and robust data.

-All HPLC analyses at Emery Pharma is conducted on HPLC and UPLC systems from Thermo Scientific, Waters, and Agilent.
+All HPLC and UPLC analyses at Emery Pharma are performed on top-tier analytical systems from Thermo Scientific, Waters, and Agilent, ensuring precise and reliable results in biologics testing.

 Sample Enrichment